Subject (Course): International Trade and Doing Business in Belarus Minsk. Syllabus:

-- Potash fertilizer and flax fibre production are major export products of Belarus
+- Potash fertilizer and flax fibre production are the largest export products of Belarus

 - The majority of foreign direct investment came from the European Union (43%) and Russia (33%).

-- Major sources of foreign direct investment were Russia (82 %), Switzerland, Cyprus, and Germany.
+- Largest sources of foreign direct investment were Russia (82 %), Switzerland, Cyprus, and Germany.

 Minsk is the capital and the industrial centre of the Republic of Belarus.

 - The main economic activities of Minsk are the industry (20% of the total volume of the industrial production of Belarus), construction, science and scientific services, food production, light and motor industry, tractor manufacturing, machine tool, construction, metal working, instrument making